Strategic Procurement Division

 A product or service provided under a Change Order is subject to inspection, acceptance, or rejection in the same manner as the work described in the original award and is subject to the terms and conditions of the original award as if it had originally been a part of the award.

 Anti-Boycott of Israel.
-Vendor certifies that Vendor is not currently engaged in, and agrees for the duration of this Agreement not to engage in, the boycott of Israel as defined by Section 808.001 of the Texas Government Code.
+Vendor certifies that Vendor is not currently engaged in and agrees for the duration of this Agreement not to engage in, the boycott of Israel as defined by Section 808.001 of the Texas Government Code.

 Anti-Boycott of Energy Companies.
-Vendor certifies that Vendor is not currently engaged in, and agrees for the duration of this Agreement not to engage in, the boycott of energy companies as defined by Section 809.001 of the Texas Government Code.
+Vendor certifies that Vendor is not currently engaged in and agrees for the duration of this Agreement not to engage in, the boycott of energy companies as defined by Section 809.001 of the Texas Government Code.

 Anti-Boycott of Firearm Entities or Firearm Trade Associations.
-Vendor certifies that Vendor does not have a practice, policy, guidance, or directive that discriminates against a firearm entity or firearm trade association, or will not discriminate against a firearm entity or firearm trade association for the duration of this Agreement, as defined by Section 2274.001 of the Texas Government Code.
+Vendor certifies that Vendor does not have a practice, policy, guidance, or directive that discriminates against a firearm entity or firearm trade association or will not discriminate against a firearm entity or firearm trade association for the duration of this Agreement, as defined by Section 2274.001 of the Texas Government Code.

 Certification of No Business with Foreign Terrorist Organizations.
 For purposes of Section 2252.152 of the Texas Government Code, Vendor certifies that, at the time of this Purchase Order neither Vendor nor any wholly owned subsidiary, majority-owned subsidiary, parent company or affiliate of Vendor, is a company listed by the Texas Comptroller of Public Accounts under Sections 2252.153 or 2270.0201 of the Texas Government Code as a company known to have contracts with or provide supplies to a foreign terrorist organization.

-The "contractor" shall:
+The Vendor shall:

 • Deliver the item(s) specified on the purchase order and/or change order to the designated "FOB Point", within the time specified by the "City".
 Timely delivery is of the essence to this Contract.